dnextreme88/cs-source-pro-xp/README.md

 ## Overview

 ProXP was designed to be a slimmer replacement for something like `rankme` while also adding an xp and level system.
-In addition to XP it also tracks kills, deaths, damage dealt, knife kills, noscopes (if [ProZoom](https://github.com/vishusandy/ProZoom) is running), jumpshots, grenade kills, KD ratio, accuracy, and headshots.
+In addition to XP it also tracks kills, deaths, damage dealt, knife kills, noscopes (if [ProZoom](https://github.com/vishusandy/ProZoom) is running), jumpshots, grenade kills, KD ratio, accuracy, and headshots, and first bloods.
 Stats are tracked both per-session (from join to disconnect) and overall.

 This plugin will use clan tags to display the user's level.
 For players reaching the level cap (defaults to 100), special tags can be displayed.